Preliminary remarks on Vaccines

 • Prepare a contingency plan in case of a cold chain break, including:

-• isothermal containers for storing the most sensitive products
+• isothermal containers for temporarily storing the most sensitive products

-• sufficient frozen icepacks and their renewal (based on the number and type of cold boxes)
+• sufficient frozen icepacks and a system for their regular renewal (based on the number and type of cold boxes)

 • a list of products categorised by thermosensitivity to quickly determine the appropriate action

-• Carefully document any breakdown (duration, temperatures reached, and exposed products) and consult the pharmacist in the medical department to decide on the appropriate actions.
+• Carefully document any breakdown (duration, temperatures reached, and exposed products) and consult the pharmacist in the medical department for guidance on appropriate actions.

-• Store thermosensitive products based on their expiry date (first expired, first out).
+• Store thermosensitive products according to expiry date (first expired, first out).

 • Do not store food or beverages in medical refrigerators or freezers.